nf-core/website/markdown/developers/contributing_to_pipelines.md

 ## Pipeline contribution conventions

-To make the nf-core pipeline code and processing logic more understandable for new contributors and to ensure quality, we semi-standardise the way the code and other contributions are written.
+To make the nf-core pipeline code and processing logic more understandable for new contributors and to ensure quality, we semi-standardize the way the code and other contributions are written.

 #### Adding a new step